PROCEDURE FOR WINDING UP OF A COMPANY IN NIGERIA

 However any transfer of shares without the sanction of the liquidator, and any alteration on the status of members of the company made after the commencement of a voluntary winding up shall be void, as provided under the Section 461 of the Company and Allied Matters Act.

-By the Corporate & Commercial Law Department at the Resolution Law Firm, Nigeria
+By the Corporate & Commercial Law Team at the Resolution Law Firm, Nigeria